 Mizuno flies under the radar in terms of running shoe hype.
 The Mizuno Wave Sky 5 is their latest solid high-end everyday running shoe.
 We’ve previously called the Wave Sky line a good place to start if you’re trying Mizuno for the first time and that’s still true.
+The Mizuno Wave Sky 5 actually made our list of the best running shoes for men.
 Here’s why:

 Let’s start with the cushion.
 Hello Enerzy.
 The bottom layer of foam surrounding the rubber pieces of the outsole is soft Enerzy foam.
 The embedded middle layer, a pink pop of color visible through the outsole, is a bouncier Enerzy core.
 The top layer is Wave Foam.
 Mizuno introduced Enerzy last year and is already proving to be their best cushioning asset.
 This was the liveliest Mizuno shoe I’ve worn.
 Mizuno is not known for bouncy shoes.
 But you get some nice energy return from the Wave Sky 5.
 I ran everything from easy runs to a 16 miler without any issues.
 The Wave Sky 5 can handle everything.
 It’s a shoe that doesn’t feel soft on foot but still really protects the legs when you go long.
 How Mizuno evolves Enerzy will be intriguing.
 It’s got promise as a versatile running cushion.